India’s White Goods PLI Scheme Gets Extension Amid Rising Industry Interest

 Business advisory for foreign investors: Leveraging India’s PLI Scheme for white goods

-The reopening of the PLIWG in 2025 underscores India’s aim to boost local manufacturing and reduce import dependence.
+The reopening and extension of the PLIWG application window in 2025 underscores India’s aim to boost local manufacturing and reduce import dependence.
 New applicants should note that the scheme’s gestation period—meant for setting up facilities, installing equipment, and starting production—ends in FY 2025–26.
 With incentives available only until FY 2028–29, timely planning and adherence to compliance are crucial for manufacturers and investors.

 India offers strategic advantages beyond PLI incentives, including 100 percent foreign direct investment (FDI) in consumer durables through the automatic route, competitive labor costs, expanding infrastructure, and strong domestic demand.
 Coupled with trade agreements such as the Regional Comprehensive Economic Partnership (RCEP), these factors position India as a hub for electronics and consumer durables manufacturing, with opportunities to build export-oriented operations.